qrush/jekyll-workshop/_posts/2013-06-24-jekyll-workshop-part-2.markdown

 ---
 layout: post
-title: Jekyll Workshop Part 2
+title: Jekyll Workshop Part 2 - Publish your site
 ---

-### Publishing your site

 What?
 Already?
 Let's ship it!